The Institute Project on Decoloniality 2021-2024 (IPD ‘24)

 You can apply for the majority of these schemes via our application portal.
 Applicants for the American Philosophical Society Fellowship and British Council Decolonising Digital Fellowship should visit the linked pages, as these schemes are administered by our partners.

 The stipends offered will match or exceed RCUK minimums.
-We expect to offer around £250,000 in stipends per year, with the project offering a total of around £750,000.
+We offer around £250,000 in stipends per year, with the project offering a total of around £750,000.
 We would like to thank our funders and partners for their generous support.

 As well as in-person Fellowships, we are happy to accept applications for hybrid / remote-working Fellowships for applicants who are unable to travel to Edinburgh.